garylirocks/quickrefs/microsoft-entra-id.markdown

   ![Pass through synchronization](images/azure_ad-pass-through-auth.png)

-  - Passwords only stored in on-prem AD, not in the AAD
+  - Passwords only stored in on-prem AD, not in the Entra
   - Only on-prem AD is used to authenticate
   - It's a tenant-level feature, turning it on affects the sign-in for users across all the managed domains in your tenant.
   - High availability:
-    - One agent is running on the AAD Connect server
+    - One agent is running on the Entra Connect server
     - You should deploy two extra agents on other servers
   - The agents need access to Internet and on-prem AD domain controllers
   - Why choose this: To enforce on-prem user account states, password policies and sign in hours at the time of sign-in